 And I knew it wasn’t ok, I knew my mum was different.
 I said boldly to friends and relatives that she was a worse mum (than others) and I meant it.
 I was met with “you don’t mean that”.
 I did.
 I was met with “she’s not well and you mustn’t say that”.
 I was silenced in my beliefs and feelings.
 And so I became one hell of a teenager.
 I shouted, I hit out, I lied, and I got off my head to escape.

 When raiding through my memories for the poetry, I also found reading and journal entries that I’ve made as a young adult.
 I see my younger self’s realisation that it WAS OK for my emotions to be different to those around me.
 I see me figuring out the pattern of my teenage life: I am open emotionally and in return thought of as exaggerated or difficult.
+I see that I was often holding up a mirror to my close ones and they didn’t like what they saw.

 I don’t think its a coincidence that I have held onto all my old notes and writing.
 Its a great example to me that I DID feel, and that I understood my feelings and I could express them.
 It was everyone around me who struggled.